Highly Accredited Facilities

 The Patrick T. Birrer Wound Care Centers in Ft.
 Thomas and Covington have received national accreditation by the Undersea & Hyperbaric Medical Society (UHMS), becoming the first to receive the distinction in Kentucky, Ohio or Indiana.
-High performance standards are required for accreditation and only a little more than 100 Hyperbaric Oxygen (HBO) centers in the U.S. have achieved accreditation.
+High performance standards are required for accreditation and less than 200 Hyperbaric Oxygen (HBO) centers in the U.S. have achieved accreditation.
 St. Elizabeth Healthcare’s hyperbaric services are supervised by Dr. Roger Teller.

 Nearly 6.5 million Americans have non-healing wounds because of diabetes, pressure ulcers, circulatory problems, or other injuries.
 Unlike normal wounds that the body can heal, chronic or traumatic open wounds that show no significant signs of healing over several weeks need treatment at accredited wound care centers.
 The Undersea & Hyperbaric Medical Society is a complimentary accrediting body of The Joint Commission.

 Hyperbaric Oxygen Therapy (HBO) is an essentially painless treatment in which the patient breathes 100% oxygen inside a pressurized chamber.
 The treatment quickly delivers high concentrations of oxygen into the bloodstream which assists in the healing process of wounds and is effective in fighting certain types of infections.
 HBO also stimulates the growth of new blood vessels and improves circulation.